-Social structures, folkways and mores allow and encourage many behaviors.
-Drinking is embedded in our culture.
+Drinking is so embedded in our culture.
 Happy Hours have a certain social sanction.
 A drink will cure what ails you and so is allowed.
 Big humps in the road become little bumps, we are taught, if and when a drink somehow jumps in to lighten the load.

-But damn.
-That little crutch I used too much became bigger than the load it was supposed to lighten.
-Alcohol became the little crutch that grew until it was all I knew and then, there I was, crawling with a crutch that no longer did as it was deemed to do and I could and would no longer heal.
-Unreal.
-Un-feel.
+That little crutch I used too much became much bigger than the load it was supposed to lighten.
+Alcohol, a little crutch that grew until it was all I knew and then, there I was, crawling with a crutch that no longer did as it was deemed to do and I could and would and did no longer heal.

 Crawling with a crutch.
 Crawling with a crutch.

 Perhaps already I've said too much.

 How I got to work so many times I could not count (in the thousands, at least).
 I had no clue.